Gijom/TEAP/src/signals/README.md

 #These are all the signals actually supported:

 ##DMY:
-	A simple dummy signal for tests, learning, and co.
+	A simple dummy signal for tests, learning how the toolbox works, and co.

 ##BVP:
 	Blood Volume Pressure